The 1992 Clinton-Gore presidential campaign distributed a button featuring a Confederate flag motif.

-However, what’s seen here, if it dates from 1992, was likely a privately-made or other local item not authorized by the national campaign.
-A longtime Clinton aide and 1992 campaign operative stated that this was not an official Clinton-Gore campaign button:
+However, solid evidence is lacking that the item seen above actually dates from 1992 and was authorized by the Clinton national campaign (rather than being a privately-made or other local item).
+A longtime Clinton aide and 1992 campaign operative asserted that the pictured pin not an official Clinton-Gore campaign button:

 According to a longtime aide to former President Bill Clinton, the button was not an official campaign item.

 “I’ve never seen these buttons,” Craig Smith [said].
 “Don’t have them, haven’t seen them.”

 Smith oversaw state operations for Mr. Clinton’s campaign in 1992, before moving on to work in the Clinton White House.
 Among his responsibilities on the trail was allocating staff to states and sending out campaign materials, like house party kits, t-shirts, yard signs and buttons, nationwide.
 Every item, he said, had to be made in the United States by union workers.